Note: This article is part of the FPM archives. For the most current instructions, see our official Authors Guide.

 To get the best possible sense of what an FPM article is like, browse back issues of the journal, which may be available through your medical library and can be viewed online.
 We'll also be happy to send you a sample issue on request.
-If you have an idea for an article you think would be appropriate for FPM, we would encourage you to contact us to make sure it suits FPM 's needs and that we haven't recently accepted an article on the same topic (see “Getting in touch with FPM”).
+If you have an idea for an article you think would be appropriate for FPM, we would encourage you to contact us to make sure it suits FPM 's needs and that we haven't recently accepted an article on the same topic.
 This may save you a lot of work.

 In keeping with the informal approach of FPM, we encourage authors to use a reasonably informal, conversational writing style rather than “journalese.”
 But don't worry too much about style.
 Our editors are experts at making articles as readable and accessible as possible.
 What we need most from authors is knowledge, practical experience and insight.

 While we encourage preliminary contacts and prefer having a chance to offer guidance in the process of article preparation, neither is a requirement.
 If you have a finished or nearly finished article, don't hesitate to submit it to FPM for review.
 We welcome manuscripts submitted in any electronic format, but preferably Microsoft Word.